Alexander Robertson & Sons: The wars

 Over 55 boats were built by Robertson's in preparation for the First World War, and after the war the yard started to diversify and fit-out larger yachts.
 The company had been run by Robertson for many years, but now three of his sons were helping to run the family business.
 In 1922 Robertson decided to re-structure the organisation so it could be operated without him in the future.
 Alexander Robertson & Sons (Yachtbuilders) Limited was formally established on 5 August 1922 to "carry out all aspects of designing, building and repair of yachts, sale of yachts and sail making".
-Four of Robertson's sons helped to run the business in later years: Archibald; Alexander (Alec); Donald; and George.
-The fifth son James trained as a Naval Architect and worked for Lloyd's Register of Shipping, making a significant contribution to the restoration of the famous tea clipper Cutty Sark, which is proudly on display in London.
+Four of Robertson's sons helped to run the business in later years: Archibald, Alexander (Alec), Donald and George.
+A fifth son, James, trained as a naval architect and worked for Lloyd's Register of Shipping, making a significant contribution to the restoration of the famous tea clipper Cutty Sark, which is on display in London.